jcramem/PyBer_Analysis/README.md

 ![Fig8](/Analysis/Fig8.png).

-* Week by week, total fares from rural areas were generally more consistent than from urban and suburban areas.
-Except for two anomalous weeks, total weekly fares for rural areas hovered around $250, whereas total weekely fares in urban areas ranged from ~$1,700 in early January to ~$2,500 in late February.
+* Week by week, total fares from rural and suburban areas were generally more consistent than from urban areas.
+Except for two anomalous weeks, total weekly fares for rural areas hovered around $250, whereas total weekly fares in urban areas ranged from ~$1,700 in early January to ~$2,500 in late February.
+Total weekly fares in suburban areas were typically around $1,000.

+## Summary

+Based on an analysis of ride-sharing data, Pyber may consider the following: